JamesPRobertson/stocktools-rs/README.md

 ### Prerequisites
 All tools require an API key from Alpha-Vantage, you can grab one [here](https://www.alphavantage.co/support/#api-key).

-Place they key in a file in the root directory named:
+Place the key in a file in the root directory named:

 `./alpha_vantage_key`